Search Ads

 That sounds simple, but it’s not always easy to accomplish as an advertiser.

-There are a tons of different search query combinations for the keywords you pick and about 15% of search queries are completely new, even to Google.
+There are tons of different search query combinations for the keywords you pick and about 15% of search queries are completely new, even to Google.

 So to run successful Search Ads campaigns, you need to cover a wide range of keywords and, ideally, have a unique ad for each of them.